-The film was shot in real time, without breaks and, with the exception of the park scenes at the beginning and ending, in a single location.
+This film is set in real time, without breaks and, with the exception of the park scenes at the beginning and ending, in a single location.
 The light outside visibly changes during the running time and it's slowly getting darker, adding another layer of realism to the film.
 See more »

 I saw your friend Jane Fonda on TV the other day.
 Made me want to run out and buy a Ku Klux Klan poster.